golang/website/_content/blog/goroutine-leak-profiles.md

 ## Next steps

 The goroutine leak profile is available as an experiment in Go 1.26, enabled with `GOEXPERIMENT=goroutineleakprofile`.
+The implementation is production-ready; the experimental status is solely to gather feedback on the API design.
+We plan to enable goroutine leak profiles by default in Go 1.27.

 We encourage developers to try it in testing, continuous integration, and production environments.

-The implementation is production-ready; the experimental status is solely to gather feedback on the API design.
-We plan to enable goroutine leak profiles by default in Go 1.27, making automatic leak detection available to all Go programs without any build flags.

 Please share your experiences and feedback on the [proposal issue](/issue/74609)!

 ## Acknowledgements